ember-learn/ember-help-wanted-backend/README.md

 # Help Wanted Backend

 An awesome app built on the [Denali framework](http://denali.js.org/).
+Designed to be the backend for the [Ember Help Wanted](https://github.com/ember-learn/ember-help-wanted) app.

 ## Installation